purepisces/DeepLearningSystem/hw3/Readme.md

 -   **`.cu` (ndarray_backend_cuda.cu)**: CUDA C/C++ for programming with GPUs.
 -   **`.cc` (ndarray_backend_cpu.cc)**: Standard C++ code for CPU operations.
 -   **`.py`**: Python, typically used to interface with the C++ or CUDA backends using Python bindings like PyBind11, allowing high-level Python code to call C++/CUDA functions.

+-   **CUDA C/C++**: An extension of C and C++ developed by NVIDIA, adding GPU programming features.
+It enables you to write code that runs on GPUs using **CUDA** (Compute Unified Device Architecture).
+CUDA C/C++ includes specific syntax and libraries for GPU programming, such as managing threads, grids, blocks, and memory on the GPU.